stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition/acknowledgements.md

 To my family: for always being there for me as I once again embarked on this crazy journey.

-To my friend and reviewer, **Aliki Mavromoustaki**: It's rare to meet someone over video conference and instantly form a friendship, but I am very happy our paths crossed.
-Even though I told you this was an offer you could refuse, you took on the extra work to review the first drafts, ευχαριστώ.
-We finally got to work on something together!
+To my friend and reviewer, **Aliki Mavromoustaki**: even though I told you this was an offer you could refuse, you once again took on the extra work to review the first drafts, ευχαριστώ.

 To **Felipe Moreno**: for being an extremely supportive manager and my toughest critic.
-You managed to fit more writing into the margins of each page than I would have thought possible.
+You managed to fit more writing into the margins of each page of the first edition than I would have thought possible.
 While this led to rewriting large portions of the earlier chapters for the final drafts, I know it made a huge difference in the quality of the final outcome.
 Obrigada!
+Thankfully, round two was easier...

 To **Suphannee Sivakorn**: for volunteering to review the drafts of the first edition.
 I know you thought I wouldn't make it past chapter 5, but you didn't really know me then...ขอบคุณค่ะ (ka ka ka 🕊️) for all the drawings (and occasional poem).
 They made me smile when I really needed it and kept me sane.
 Get ready to be a famous artist: